-(a) The maximisation of residential density, affordability, and (non suburban) choice in the residential
+(a) For proposals that include residential units, the maximisation of residential density, affordability, and

-- precincts, and above the ground floor level in the Commercial Precinct and Glenpanel Precinct. - (b) Provision of positive effects including environmental benefits and the performance of infrastructure in all Precincts. - (c) Maximisation of pedestrian-priority, high-amenity, and active frontages along streets, open spaces, and private ways having the function of a road in all Precincts, including the Open Space Precinct when or if buildings are proposed.
+- (non suburban) choice in the residential precincts, and above the ground floor level in the Commercial Precinct and Glenpanel Precinct. - (b) Provision of positive effects including environmental benefits and the performance of infrastructure in all Precincts. - (c) Maximisation of pedestrian-priority, high-amenity, and active frontages along streets, open spaces, and private ways having the function of a road in all Precincts, including the Open Space Precinct when or if buildings are proposed.